Shanxi Airlines Flight 4218

 Shanxi Airlines Flight 4218 was a sightseeing flight operated by Shanxi Airlines.
 On October 7, 1988, the flight was carried out by an Ilyushin Il-14 with the registration number B-4218.
-At around 13:30 that day, the plane took off from an airport in the Linfen area.
+At around 13:30 that day, the plane took off from Linfen Yaodu Airport.
 About one minute later, the No. 1 engine failed.
 Due to uneven thrust and overloading, the aircraft crashed into a restaurant fifteen seconds later, resulting in the deaths of 44 people on board, with only 4 survivors.
 Two people on the ground also died.

 Aircraft

 The aircraft involved was an Ilyushin Il-14 registered as B-4218 and was 32 years old at the time of the accident.
 It first flew in 1956 and was equipped with two air-cooled radial engines.

 Incident

-On the day of the incident at around 13:30, Flight 4218 took off from an airport in the Linfen area.
+On the day of the incident at around 13:30, Flight 4218 took off from Linfen Yaodu Airport.
 About 90 seconds after takeoff, the aircraft's number one engine malfunctioned and stopped working, causing severe imbalance between the left and right sides of the plane.
 Additionally, the aircraft was above its maximum takeoff weight.
 Fifteen seconds after the engine failure, it crashed onto a nearby restaurant and factory near the airport.
 44 people on board were killed, with only 4 survivors, and two people on the ground also died.